alichengg/ali-s-gallery/_posts/2018-06-11-Jinqianbao.md

 ![img](https://raw.githubusercontent.com/AliChenggggg/blog/main/images/jinqianbao/image020.jpg)

-- #### Change the file path, if you put the localization files in the static folder like me and there are no other secondary directories, you can write it like this:
+- #### Change the file path, if you put the localization files in the jscss folder like me and there are no other secondary directories, you can write it like this:

-​			  ="% static 'bootstrap.min.css'%" rel="stylesheet"
+​			  ="% jscss 'bootstrap.min.css'%" rel="stylesheet"